vvajpai/Surfboard-Cart-Manager/surfboard-cart-manager/Readme.txt

 * surfshop.py → core logic
 * test_surfshop.py → unit tests

 ## Why I Built This

-I wanted to practice writing clean, testable Python code and explore how edge cases and validation are handled in real systems.
+I build this while learning how to write a clean testable python code and python's unittest framework.